jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 ## Geo-location routing
 - Geo-location routing lets you choose the resources that serve your traffic based on the geographic location of your users, meaning the location that DNS queries originate from.
 - For example, you might want all queries from Europe to be routed to an ELB load balancer in the Frankfurt region.

+## Hosted Zones
+> Health check of private hosted zones can be done through Cloud Watch Metric and Cloud Watch Alarms.
+> Health check for databases: They need to either be connected to CloudWatch Alarms or talk through an HTTP enabled application as a proxy to checking the health of your RDS database
+> If private hosted zone has to be shared with another account, VPC Peering must be in place, and perform associate-vpc-with-hosted-zone.